WhiteLicorice/Ren-s-Courses/Content/Blog/cmsc-131-lab1.md

 | **Documentation*** | Program is well-documented: comments exist for clarity, not redundancy | Missing one required comment or some redundant comments | Missing two or more required comments or many redundant comments | Most documentation missing or most documentation is redundant |

 ***Remember: "Code tells you how, comments tell you why."** — Jeff Atwood, co-founder of Stack Overflow and Discourse

+---

+*See the laboratory manual for submission instructions.*